Thailand Phuket

 • Patong Beach – Busy area with more of everything.
 Especially for those who enjoy partying.

 • Surin Beach – Peaceful atmosphere with stalls along the beach promenade.
-We stayed here for 10 nights.
+We’ve stayed here for 8 nights.

 • Kamala Beach – Charming beach between the hills just south of Surin.
 Relaxed atmosphere.

-• Bang Tao Beach – Long beach north of Surin with expensive lagoons.
+• Bang Tao Beach – Long beach north of Surin known for its luxury resorts and lagoon developments.

 • Nai Harn Beach – Serene and quiet beach located at the far south.